|

 The mask bit is ANDed with the high bit of the y coordinate.
 This leads to tilemap mirroring with the SMS1 VDP.

-In a math approach, the value of this register is multiplied by $400 to get the base address.
+In a math approach, bits 1-3 of this register are multiplied by $800 to get the base address - for example if bits 1-3 are all set, the address is 7 * $800 = $3800.
 For the majority of cases, all bits of this register may be set to 1

 to give a name table at VRAM address $3800.